cruddy/docs/Getting-started.md

 protected $defaults = ['free' => true, 'booked' => true, 'number' => '2'];
 ```

-Each filter coresponds to a field.
-Not all fields can filter data.

 #### Complex filters

 By default, Cruddy adds a search box for filtering data.
 You can add other more filters: